Divorce – how a specialist IFA can help you achieve a fair financial settlement

 They can help you move on with your new life by assessing your post-divorce income and expenditure situation (cash-flow and budget analysis), advising on a new mortgage and generally helping you rebuild your finances.

-In the case of Collaborative Divorces, IFAs can also work for both parties as the financial neutral.
+A collaborative divorce is a way potentially to avoid the more confrontational aspects of a divorce.
+Instead of one spouse issuing proceedings and the other responding, the divorce is handled over a series of four-way meetings, including the two spouses and their lawyers.
+In a collaborative divorce, an IFA can work for both parties as the financial neutral.
 This role involves acting impartially providing information (as opposed to advice) to both parties and ensuring that they both fully understand all of the financial issues and your options.
 The idea is to help you both achieve a settlement you are happy with.

 Seeking the advice of a specialist IFA as soon as you start the divorce process will help you achieve a fair settlement with the peace of mind that comes from knowing that the financial matters have been reviewed by your own independent specialist.
 This could avert years of regret and hopefully avoid, or at least reduce, any resentment between you and your ex-spouse that could be caused by either party feeling that they had ‘lost out’ financially.